 Inside every museum exhibit is a story.
-Actually, it’s a story of stories swirling together; sometimes we don’t understand what grand story they come together to make until we see a museum exhibit about them.
+Actually, it’s a story of stories swirling together; sometimes we don’t understand what grand story they come together to make until we see a museum exhibit that brings them to life.

-At Exhibits NW, we believe that the best museum exhibit display starts with great museum exhibit design.
+At Exhibits Northwest, we believe that the best museum exhibit display starts with a great museum exhibit design.
 Every exhibit has its own ocean of stories to tell; coaxing the perfect balance of education, intrigue, and accuracy is the goal of a great museum exhibit design.

 The first rule of marketing – and every museum exhibit design is a piece of marketing, make no mistake – is to know your customer.
-Who are we expecting will enjoy learning about this, Little Johnny or his grandpa?
+Who do we expect to enjoy learning about this more, Little Johnny or his grandpa?
 Once we know who we’re telling our story to, it’s time to jump in and construct the experience.

 Know Your Customer and Speak Directly to Them

 So how do we learn about our target demographics?
 Through market research.
 It may be (it often is) worth the investment to hire an outside marketing agency to gain access to data about your target customers.
-Some useful introductory questions:
+Some useful introductory questions include the following:

 - What age group are we targeting?

 - If they don’t come to see this exhibit, what will they probably spend their time doing instead?

 - What media do they engage with the most?